 Which is more profitable: Amazon FBA vs FBM?

-FBM sellers have more sales and larger profit margins than FBA sellers
+FBM sellers have more sales, while FBA sellers have larger profit margins

-- 22% of FBM sellers have profit margins of 25% or more versus 20% of FBA sellers
+- 37% of FBA sellers have profit margins over 20% versus 32% of FBM sellers

 Which sellers get started selling faster: Amazon FBA vs FBM?